ahovington/personal-finance-app/README.md

 ```

 # Features to build
 - Select historical time periods, month, quarter and year (financial and calendar) to show acutal income and expenses over the period.
+(COMPLETE)
+- Remove certain categories and subcategories from expenses and income.
 - Break down historical time periods by the expense category, and select the spending category to show a timeseries over the last year.
 - Generate a monthly forecast for expected expenses that can be overwritten.
 - Add the ability to add in income manually (Maybe forecast too? income is generally stable and known).